Height function: Significance

 Height functions allow mathematicians to count objects, such as rational points, that are otherwise infinite in quantity.
 For instance, the set of rational numbers of naive height (the maximum of the numerator and denominator when expressed in lowest terms) below any given constant is finite despite the set of rational numbers being infinite.
 In this sense, height functions can be used to prove asymptotic results such as Baker's theorem in transcendental number theory which was proved by Baker (1966, 1967a, 1967b).

 In other cases, height functions can distinguish some objects based on their complexity.
 For instance, the subspace theorem proved by Schmidt (1972) demonstrates that points of small height (i.e. small complexity) in projective space lie in a finite number of hyperplanes and generalizes Siegel's theorem on integral points and solution of the S-unit equation.

-Height functions were crucial to the proofs of the Mordell–Weil theorem and Faltings's theorem by Weil (1929) and Faltings (1983) respectively.
+Height functions were crucial to the proofs of the Mordell–Weil theorem and Faltings' theorem by Weil (1929) and Faltings (1983) respectively.
 Several outstanding unsolved problems about the heights of rational points on algebraic varieties, such as the Manin conjecture and Vojta's conjecture, have far-reaching implications for problems in Diophantine approximation, Diophantine equations, arithmetic geometry, and mathematical logic.

 History

 An early form of height function was proposed by Giambattista Benedetti (c.
 1563), who argued that the consonance of a musical interval could be measured by the product of its numerator and denominator (in reduced form); see Giambattista Benedetti.

 Heights in Diophantine geometry were initially developed by André Weil and Douglas Northcott beginning in the 1920s.
 Innovations in 1960s were the Néron–Tate height and the realization that heights were linked to projective representations in much the same way that ample line bundles are in other parts of algebraic geometry.
 In the 1970s, Suren Arakelov developed Arakelov heights in Arakelov theory.
-In 1983, Faltings developed his theory of Faltings heights in his proof of Faltings's theorem.
+In 1983, Faltings developed his theory of Faltings heights in his proof of Faltings' theorem.